 The City of Columbia, home of the University of Missouri, has been consistently rated as one of the most desirable places to live and work in the United States.
 This college city of 113,000+ residents has the best of both worlds – small-town convenience and warmth with urban sophistication and amenities.
 Located halfway between St. Louis and Kansas City, the city boasts affordable housing, moderate cost of living, diverse cultural and economic opportunities, and excellent public schools.

 MD, Ph.D., or equivalent with tenured faculty status.

 Experience as a research investigator who has or has had substantial NIH or equivalent federal funding.

 Extensive experience leading research in an academic or research institute environment.

 Research experience across the translational research spectrum.

-A one-page summary of research administration and related accomplishments along
+One-page summary of research administration and related accomplishments.

-A two-page plan describing how the key performance responsibilities of this position will advance UM’s research mission
+Two-pages of plans describing how the key performance responsibilities of this position will advance UM's research mission.